mikepfeiffer/node-docker-demo/README.md

 # Demo Node & Express Docker App

-> This is a bare bones Node & Express app that can be used with Docker demos.
+> This is a bare bones Node & Express app for Docker demos.

 This is a Node and Express web application built to run in a Docker container.
 I use it when doing demos with Docker.